Ostryopsis nobilis

 Ostryopsis nobilis (滇虎榛 (dian hu zhen)) is a shrub species in the genus Ostryopsis found in China.
 It is an endemic Chinese medicinal plant.
-It forms thickets on sunny mountain slopes between 1500 and 3000 m.
-It is found in South West Sichuan and North West Yunnan.
+It forms thickets on sunny mountain slopes between 1,500 and 3,000 m.
+It is native to southwestern Sichuan and northwestern Yunnan.

 Two cyclic diarylheptanoids, named ostryopsitrienol and ostryopsitriol, can be isolated from the stems of O. nobilis.